Contrast-Security-OSS/DeveloperLearnGuide/docs/Log4Shell/Overview.md

 is authenticated.
 - Some 8.2 million programmers around the world currently use Java (ZDNet)
 - 58% of Java apps contain vulnerable versions of Log4j
-- While multiple patches have been so far released (with more likely coming in the future) Log4j is so common that most organizations struggle to identify all the instances in their environments

 ### Demo